learnbyexample/py_regular_expressions/py_regex.md

 | `\s` | similar to `[ \t\n\r\f\v]` for matching whitespace characters |
 | | `\W`, `\D`, and `\S` for their opposites respectively |

-This chapter focused on how to create custom placeholders for limited set of characters.
+This chapter focused on how to create custom placeholders for a limited set of characters.
 Grouping and character classes can be considered as two levels of abstractions.
 On the one hand, you can have character sets inside `[]` and on the other, you can have multiple alternations grouped inside `()` including character classes.
 As anchoring and quantifiers can be applied to both these abstractions, you can begin to see how regular expressions is considered a mini-programming language.
 In coming chapters, you'll even see how to negate groupings similar to negated character class in certain scenarios.

 ## Exercises

-**a)** For the list `items`, filter all elements starting with `hand` and ending immediately with `s` or `y` or `le`.
+**1)** For the list `items`, filter all elements starting with `hand` and ending immediately with `s` or `y` or `le`.

 ```ruby
 >>> items = ['-handy', 'hand', 'handy', 'unhand', 'hands', 'hand-icy', 'handle']